alexpadraic/user-auth-skeleton/README.md

 - [capybara](https://github.com/jnicklas/capybara)

-##Optimize Your Learning
+## Conclusion
-This project is as much about project management and team dynamics as it is about the code.
-What skills / lessons did you learn from working with a team?
+The application we built in this challenge represents a step up in complexity compared to our previous web application challenges—both technically and organizationally.
+This challenge is as much about project management and team dynamics as it is about the code.
+What skills/lessons did you learn from working with a team?
 How will you work better next time?